danielecampione/open_teradata_viewer/readme.txt

 DR 139067 DatabaseMetaData getSQLKeywords method to query SYSLIB.SQLRestrictedWords DR 140609 Additional support for DISTINCT user-defined types

+This release includes changes to address the following DRs, originally included in release 13.00.00.32:

+DR 164292 Provide correct SQLException error codes to distinguish logon vs non-logon communication failure

+This release includes changes to address the following DRs, originally included in release 13.00.00.31:

+DR 155666 Accommodate more rows from the Teradata Database than the Activity Count indicates

+This release includes changes to address the following DRs, originally included in release 13.00.00.30:

+DR 163433 ResultSet.close and Statement.close may not always close response spools spanning multiple messages DR 163530 Support JDBC 4.0 API Service Provider mechanism for automatic class loading

 This release includes changes to address the following DRs, originally included in release 13.00.00.29: